Phreatia: Description

 Orchids in the genus Phratia are epiphytic herbs similar to those in the genus Thelasis and sometimes have pseudobulbs with one or two leaves or otherwise lack pseudobulbs and have up to twelve leaves.
 A large number of small flowers are arranged on a flowering stem that emerges from the top of the pseudobulb when present or from a leaf axil.
 The flowers are resupinate, usually white or greenish and do not open widely.
 The sepals and petals are free from and similar to each other, but the petals are slightly smaller.
 The lateral sepals form a small ledge or "mentum" with the base of the column.
 There is sometimes a sac-like structure at the base of the labellum.

 Taxonomy and naming

 The genus Phreatia was first formally described in 1830 by John Lindley and the description was published in his book The Genera and Species of Orchidaceous Plants.
 The name Phreatia is derived from the Ancient Greek word phreatos meaning "a well" or "reservoir".

 Species list

-The following is a list of Phreatia species accepted by the World Checklist of Selected Plant Families as at January 2019:
+The following is a list of Phreatia species accepted by the Plants of the World Online as at October 2025: